 \begin{footnotesize} {\bf Acknowledgements---}This work was supported in part from the Defense Advanced Research Projects Agency (DARPA) via the DRINQS program (M.I., V.K., R.M., S.S.), by a Google Research Award: Quantum Hardware For Scientific Research In Physics (V.K. and M.I.), and from the Sloan Foundation through a Sloan Research Fellowship (V.K.)
 The views, opinions and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
 M.I. was funded in part by the Gordon and Betty Moore Foundation's EPiQS Initiative through Grant GBMF8686.
 This work was partly supported by the Deutsche Forschungsgemeinschaft under grants SFB 1143 (project-id 247310070) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490). \end{footnotesize}

-\begin{footnotesize} {\bf Author contributions---}M.I., K.K., V.K., R.M. and S.S. conceived the experiment.
-X.M., C.Q. and P.R. executed the experiment on the Google quantum hardware.
+\begin{footnotesize} {\bf Author contributions---}M.I., K.K., V.K., R.M. and S.S. conceived the project.
+X.M., C.Q. and P.R. executed the experiment.
 All the aforementioned discussed the project in progress and interpreted the results.
 M.I., K.K., V.K. and X.M., designed measurement protocols.
-J.C., A.G., J.G. and X.M. implemented and calibrated the CPHASE gates on Sycamore.
+J.C., A.G., J.G. and X.M. implemented and calibrated the CPHASE gates.
 M.I. and V.K. performed theoretical and numerical analyses.
 M.I., K.K., V.K., R.M., X.M., and P.R. wrote the manuscript.
 M.I. and X.M. wrote the supplementary material.
 Y.C., K.K., V.K., H.N., P.R. and V.S. led and coordinated the project.
-Infrastructure support was provided by the Google Quantum AI hardware team.
+Infrastructure support was provided by Google Quantum AI.
 All authors contributed to revising the manuscript and the supplementary material. \end{footnotesize}